 Fix Broken Appliances

-If you plan on including appliances in the sale of your home, be sure to fix any issues with them.
+If you plan on including appliances in the sale of your home, they should be among the most important home repairs to make before selling.
 If you have a leaking dishwasher, get it fixed before showings start.
 If a burner on the stove is busted, have it repaired.
 If you leave the appliances, you may get room to negotiate a higher asking price for your home.
 However, if those appliances are broken, it could work against you.
 The potential buyers may ask you to fix them or remove them entirely if they don’t function properly.

 Upscale The Lighting